 Brown turfing seaweeds such as Lobophora variegata and Zonaria species There are several species of smaller brown seaweed which commonly grow attached to rocks.
-Together with some of the common green and red seaweeds, they form an understory layer under the larger brown seaweeds such as Cystophora and Sargassum in the canopy.
+Together with some of the common green and red seaweeds, they form an understory layer under the larger brown seaweeds such as Cystophora and Sargassum.
 The turfing brown seaweeds often have forked branches with rounded ends.
-A few species form flat lobed branches across rock surfaces.
-PHOTO: © J. Finn, Museum Victoria, CC BY Attribution
+A few species form flat lobed branches across rock surfaces. © J. Finn, Museum Victoria, CC BY Attribution

-Fern Caulerpa Caulerpa flexilis
+Fern caulerpa Caulerpa flexilis

 A bright green seaweed with branches shaped like pine trees.
-Plants grow to more than 30 cm high although are usually smaller.
+Plants can grow to more than 30cm high, but are usually smaller.
 This species is common on shallow reefs in wave-exposed areas across southern Australia and New Zealand.
 In some areas, the fronds get worn away by wave action leaving only a mass of root-like structures (stolons) at the base from where the new branches grow.

-PHOTO: © D. Muirhead.
-CC BY Attribution
+© D. Muirhead, CC BY Attribution

-Brown's Caulerpa Caulerpa brownii One of several green Caulerpa seaweeds which are common on shallow reefs in South Australia.
+Brown's caulerpa Caulerpa brownii One of several green Caulerpa seaweeds which are common on shallow reefs in South Australia.
 Brown's Caulerpa has dense short fronds (ramuli) on the branches.
-Plants can grow to about 40 cm long, but are usually much shorter.
-When growing below the tide line, this Caulerpa can form substantial beds in some areas.
-PHOTO: © J. Finn, Museum Victoria, CC BY Attribution
+Plants can grow to about 40cm long, but are usually much shorter.
+When growing below the tide line, this Caulerpa can form substantial beds in some areas. © J. Finn, Museum Victoria, CC BY Attribution

-Liverwort Seaweed Dictyosphaeria sericea
+Liverwort seaweed Dictyosphaeria sericea

 A bright green lobe-shaped seaweed which attaches to reef surfaces using strong filaments called rhizoids.
-Liverwort Seaweed is usually found growing in clumps on the shaded parts of reef such as the underside of ledges and the sides of boulders.
+Liverwort seaweed is usually found growing in clumps on the shaded parts of reefs such as the underside of ledges and the sides of boulders.
 It occurs mainly in reef areas with strong wave exposure.

-PHOTO: © J. Baker, CC BY Attribution
+© J. Baker, CC BY Attribution

 Codium species There are various common species of green Codium seaweed in South Australia.
-Some have long, forked branches.
-Others are spherical, lobe shaped or flattened and spongelike.
+Some have long, forked branches and others are spherical, lobe shaped or flattened and sponge-like.
 Codium plants are spongy in texture.
-They have a core of fine filaments, and an outer layer packed with thousands of small, tubular structures called utricles.
-PHOTO: © J. Finn, Museum Victoria, CC BY Attribution
+They have a core of fine filaments, and an outer layer packed with thousands of small, tubular structures called utricles. © J. Finn, Museum Victoria, CC BY Attribution

-Encrusting Coralline Algae Encrusting Coralline Algae are also seaweeds, with calcium carbonate in the structure, which are brittle and can break easily.
+Encrusting coralline algae Encrusting coralline algae are also seaweeds, with calcium carbonate in the structure, which are brittle and can break easily.
 Some are flat such as Lithothamnion and Mesophyllum and grow as hard pink crusts on rocks.
-Others are more warty and knobbly, such as Lithophyllum, and look like pink pebbles.
-PHOTO: © R. Baldock, SA Herbarium, CC BY Attribution
+Others are more warty and knobbly, such as Lithophyllum, and look like pink pebbles. © R. Baldock, SA Herbarium, CC BY Attribution

+Mermaid's necklace Chaetomorpha species

-Mermaid's Necklace Chaetomorpha species, Chaetomorpha coliformis An abundant and widespread species which is made up of chains of large transparent green cells.
-Mermaid's Necklace is often found growing on other seaweeds or on seagrass in the intertidal area or just below tide level.
-PHOTO: © J. Finn, Museum Victoria, CC BY 3.0 AU
+An abundant and widespread species which is made up of chains of large transparent green cells.
+Mermaid's necklace is often found growing on other seaweeds or on seagrass in the intertidal area or just below low tide.

+© J. Finn, Museum Victoria, CC BY 3.0 AU

-Serrated Red Seaweeds / Plocamium Seaweeds Plocamium species Plocamium seaweeds have flat branches with regular branching patterns.
-The small branchlets are called ramuli and in some species they are hook-shaped white, in other species the branchlets have a serrated (saw-patterned) outer edge.
+Serrated red seaweeds / Plocamium seaweeds Plocamium species Plocamium seaweeds have flat branches with regular branching patterns.
+The small branchlets are called ramuli and in some species they are hook-shaped white, while in other species, the branchlets have a serrated (saw-patterned) outer edge.
 During the reproductive season, there are small grape-like clusters at the base of the branches.
 Small crustaceans such as isopods commonly live in Plocamium.
 Most Plocamium species are found on wave-exposed reefs.
-PHOTO: © H. Crawford, CC BY Attribution